 Some of the duties include:

-- Receiving and distributing information, including OHS Division publications;
+- receiving and distributing information, including occupational health and safety publications;

 An OHCs role is to give advice and make recommendations for correcting hazards to the employer.